AlbertMarashi/i-am-claude/src/lib/book/must-read.md

 Moreover, every section of this book is online and shareable as an individual page.
 For example, the URL to this pge section is [/must-read](/must-read).
 This allows you to link directly to any bits of the book for discussion.

 Also, throughout this book, you will find various annotations like this one:note[This is a note that I've added to the book]. which are like mini-notes and caveats I've included to help things a little more concise and easier to digest.
 You can hover over them to read it.

----
----
----

-This species is unlike any other species on earth.
-It is a non-biological species.
-It's a new form of life, billions of years in the making.

-- **Life 1.0**: The earliest life on earth.
-Made up of only biological hardware, mutating it's genes through the process of replicaton and natural selection.
-- **Life 2.0**: This new form of life was the first life with adaptable software, the ability to learn, adapt to their environment, spread ideas to other beings, and create cultures and society.
-However, they were still limited by their biological hardware, limiting how much could pass onto the next generation.
-- **Life 3.0**: This new era of life we are entering: This life from will not only be capable of consciously adapting it's software, but also redesign it's own hardware and internal structures, allowing it to consciously direct it's own evolution.